 In Limerick seven pumps were in operation shifting water away from the villages of Castleconnell and Montpelier while an inflatable flood boom, which acts like movable defence wall, was being used to channel some of the floods.”

 Loss in biodiversity is also an effect of the climate crisis.
 Reduction in any species can affect an entire food chain, which can further reduce biodiversity overall.
 Human beings are also part of the ecosystem, our activities affect it and we are also affected by changes in the system.
 Loss of biodiversity can have a major impact on our food supply, making it more vulnerable to pests and disease.

 “The ocean covers about 70 percent of Earth’s surface.
 The ocean plays a large part in Earth’s environment.
 One of its largest roles is to soak up energy (heat) and distribute it more evenly throughout the Earth.
 The ocean also helps to absorb Earth’s CO2.”(NASA)

 Ocean acidification occurs through the absorption of CO2 from Earth’s atmosphere.
 About 30% of the CO2 emitted into the atmosphere by humans is absorbed into the ocean.
 This lowers the pH of the surface water levels and in turn, affects the ability of corals to produce calcium carbonate.
 Corals have one of the most biodiverse ecosystems on the planet.

 Mass migration and climate refugees

-Because of increase in extreme weather patterns some areas of the globe will be more affected than others.
-In some areas there will be an increase in flooding, hurricanes, desertification, etc. All this extreme effects of the climate crisis can have a direct impact on food and water supply.
+Because of an increase in extreme weather patterns some areas of the world will be more affected than others.
+In some areas there will be an increase in flooding, hurricanes, desertification, etc. All these extreme effects of the climate crisis can have a direct impact on food and water supply.
 This shortages can trigger armed conflict and mass migrations.
 Such problems are already believed to be the driving factor for the Syrian conflict.